wso2/docs-mi/en/docs/learn/samples/fetch-salesforce.md

 1. Open the sample by clicking on the **Fetch SalesForce Accounts** card.
 2. Give a folder location to save the sample.
 3. Follow this guide on [Salesforce access token generation]({{base_path}}/includes/reference/connectors/salesforce-connectors/sf-access-token-generation/) to obtain the required credentials.
-4. Goto SalesforceConnection1 in the **Integration-Configurations** folder and update the required properties with your Salesforce credentials.
+4. Go to `SalesforceConnection1` in the **Integration-Configurations** folder and update the required properties with your Salesforce credentials.
     - accessToken
     - refreshToken
     - clientSecret